Baked potato

-A baked potato, known in some parts of the United Kingdom (though not generally Scotland) as a jacket potato, is a preparation of potato.
-It may be served with fillings, toppings or condiments such as butter, cheese, sour cream, gravy, baked beans, and even ground meat or corned beef.
+A baked potato, known in some parts of the United Kingdom as a jacket potato, is a preparation of potato.
+After baking, it may be served with fillings, toppings or condiments, such as butter, cheese, sour cream, gravy, baked beans and tuna.

-Some varieties of potato, such as Russet and King Edward, are more suitable for baking than others, owing to their size and consistency.
+Some varieties of potato, such as Russet and King Edward, are more suitable for baking, owing to their size and consistency.
 Despite the popular misconception that potatoes are fattening, baked potatoes can be part of a healthy diet.

+Origin

+The baked potato, also known as jacket potato, is a preparation of potato originating from South America, specifically Peru.

 Preparation

 Potatoes can be baked in a conventional gas or electric oven, a convection oven, a microwave oven, on a barbecue grill, or on (or in) an open fire.
 Some restaurants use special ovens designed specifically to cook large numbers of potatoes, then keep them warm and ready for service.